qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/base_hebrew.md

           a 12x12x12x11 or 12x12x12x12 layouts.
      ₅) Left Shift when pressed with another key.
 Medium long: to toggle _PAD.
 Long: toggle _MOV.
      ₆) Right shift when pressed with another key. medium long: to toggle _FUN.
 Long: toggle _RAR.
+     ⁷) Letters marked with • are displaced from standard hebrew layout.

 Remarks: The left modifiers have a slight delay in combination with an outside pointer device (mouse, stylus).
 It seems this will be difficult to fix, because it is spread over two devices.
 To avoid the